The Six Grave Violations

 Monitoring and reporting on the six violations

-On the basis of this information, the United Nations Secretary-General names parties to conflict who recruit, kill or maim children, commit sexual violence and attack schools and hospitals in his annual report for engagement with the goal of ending these violations.
+On the basis of this information, the United Nations Secretary-General names parties to conflict who recruit, kill or maim children, commit sexual violence, abduct children and attack schools and hospitals in his annual report for engagement with the goal of ending these violations.
 The Security Council Working Group on Children and Armed Conflict regularly reviews the country reports stemming from the MRM and makes recommendations on how to better protect children in specific country situations.

 Basis for advocacy and dialogue with parties to conflict

 Preventing and addressing these violations is the focus of the Special Representative’s advocacy, including during her country visits and when negotiating with parties to conflict.